-Whatever your mood, electronic artist & producer Elsa Hewitt has a tune to defuse or accompany it.
-What she achieves through improvisation, many would struggle to create with the most calculated intentions; and her dizzying blend of looped synths & vocals on new EP Ghostcats beautifully showcases her intuitive talent.
+Whatever your mood, electronic artist & producer Elsa Hewitt has a tune to diffuse it.
+What she achieves through improvisation many would struggle to create with the most calculated intentions and her dizzying blend of looped synths & vocals on new EP Ghostcats beautifully showcases her intuitive talent.

 Described by Hewitt as an “opener” for her next release Lupa (due later this year), Ghostcats is a collection of minimal electronic compositions that have a soothing, almost translucent quality to them.
 Filled with celestial looping vocal harmonies, the ambient ‘Godly’ opens the EP, followed by the equally ethereal ‘Massive Charade’.
 It meanders in to brief but beautiful tracks ‘Wave State’ and ‘Mounting Up’.
 On each of her tracks, Hewitt’s breathy vocals and spacious synthesizers merge together to create a soothing, fuzzy atmosphere reminiscent of a lucid dream.

 There’s a pleasantly jarring quality to tracks ‘Still’, ‘Kevlar’ and ‘Easy’, whilst ‘Raspberry’ is sweet and breezy.
 On ‘Velvet Scrunchy’, it feels like Hewitt is toying with the soft accessory the track is named after; gently opening and closing her palm around the garment.
-The twinkling sound of ‘Rebird’ close the EP, which from its opening loop has been a soothing sonic head rush.
+The twinkling sound of ‘Rebird’ closes the EP, which from the opening loop provides a soothing sonic head rush.

 A much needed distraction in these strange times, Elsa Hewitt’s Ghostcats is a blissful electronic offering, designed to leave you reassuringly lightheaded.